icpc/ccs-specs/Contest_API.md

 `null` value when the property is optional), and only these endpoints and properties.

 Configuration is normally set before contest start.
-Is not expected to, but could occasionally be updated during a contest.
+It is not expected to, but could occasionally be updated during a contest.
 It does not have associated timestamp/contest time property.
 Updates are notified via the event feed.